Ensemble Performance Opportunities

 The University Choir is the largest ensemble at Millersville.
 A mixed ensemble of both men and women, the choir numbers around 80-100 singers and sings music from the vast history of the choral repertoire, focusing on masterpieces and modern composers.
 Performing widely on campus and in the greater community, past appearances have included conventions and festivals across central and western Pennsylvania, Carl Orff’s “Carmina Burana” with the University Orchestra, and collaborative efforts with groups such as the Bethlehem Bach Choir in a performance of J.S.
 Bach’s “B Minor Mass.”
 In addition to these choral masterworks, the University Choir premieres a new work each year, specifically written for them.

 Marauder Men's Glee Club is the newest vocal ensemble at Millersville University.
 It was conceived as part of the great tradition of men’s collegiate singing.
 The club’s repertoire includes works written especially for them.
 The Marauder spirit is alive and well and the quality of the music speaks to the dedication of its members.
-The club’s motto, Semper fratres (always brothers), speaks to the sense of community that is a common feature in all our choral ensembles.
+The club’s motto, Semper Fratres ("always brothers"), speaks to the sense of community that is a common feature in all our choral ensembles.
+No audition required.

 Marauder Marching Band brings to Millersville students the exciting music and spectacular effects of a corps-style collegiate marching band.
 The band performs at all left football games in addition to periodic appearances at away games and collegiate and high school marching band exhibitions.
 Membership is open to all students, regardless of major.
 There are no auditions for instrumentalists; color guards should contact the director for specific audition information.